Machine Against the RAG: Jamming Retrieval-Augmented Generation with Blocker Documents: Acknowledgments

 \section{Acknowledgments}

-This research was partially supported by the NSF grant 1916717, the Israel Science Foundation (Grant No.\ 1336/22), and the European Union (ERC, FTRC, 101043243).
+This research was partially supported by the NSF grant 1916717, the Google Cyber NYC Institutional Research Program, the Israel Science Foundation (Grant No.\ 1336/22), and the European Union (ERC, FTRC, 101043243).
 Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or the European Research Council.
 Neither the European Union nor the granting authority can be held responsible for them.